Elijah Olaniyi: College career

 Olaniyi broke out in his junior season.
 On December 7, 2019, he had a career game, scoring 30 points against Brown on 11-for-15 shooting.
 He scored his 1,000th career point in a 70–62 victory over Albany on January 18, 2020, his fourth-straight 20-point, 10-rebound double-double.
 On February 5, he scored a career-high 33 points against UMass Lowell.
 On February 8, Olaniyi suffered a high ankle sprain versus New Hampshire and missed five games, prior to the injury, he was averaging 19.7 points and 6.9 rebounds per game.
 He returned off the bench on March 3 against UMBC and re-entered the starting lineup in the 2020 America East tournament, scoring 11 points against Albany in the quarterfinals and 19 points against Hartford in the semifinals.
 Olaniyi was named to the First-Team All-America East, ending his junior season averaging 18.0 points and 6.5 rebounds per game while shooting 43.5 percent from the floor and 36.1 percent from three-point range.

 On March 28, 2020, Olaniyi officially declared for the 2020 NBA draft.
 On May 17, he announced that he would transfer to Miami (Florida) for his senior season.
 He averaged 10.5 points and 5.1 rebounds per game.
 After the season, he entered the transfer portal.
 On April 2, 2021, Olaniyi announced that he would be transferring back to Stony Brook for his fifth season of eligibility.

 On November 22, 2021, Olaniyi suffered a leg injury against Sacred Heart and missed 10 games.
 He returned on January 8, 2022, against Maine.
 Olaniyi took a personal leave of absence from the team on January 19, 2022, and rejoined the team on January 26.
 On February 10, Olaniyi announced that he had permanently left the team and withdrawn from the university, citing his injury and Stony Brook's inability to participate in the postseason as a result of the America East Conference's punishment for Stony Brook joining the Colonial Athletic Association in July.
 He played seven games, averaging 8.9 points and 3.7 rebounds per game.

 Olaniyi ended his college career with 1,417 points – 1,197 at Stony Brook (eighth-most in program history) and 220 at Miami.

 Professional career

-On September 24, 2022, Olaniyi made his post-collegiate debut with the semi-pro team Sparta of the Luxembourgish Basketball League, recording 21 points, five rebounds and six assists in a 98-69 victory over Soleuvre.
+On September 24, 2022, Olaniyi made his post-collegiate debut with the semi-pro team Sparta of the Luxembourgish Basketball League, recording 21 points, five rebounds and six assists in a 98–69 victory over Soleuvre.
+On December 7, 2023, Olaniyi announced on his Instagram page that he was retiring from professional basketball due to unexpected health issues later announced as brain cancer.